Skip to main content

 Written by Jamie Forbes

-You may have noticed a change in the cap design of your Huel Ready-to-Drink bottles.
-The new caps are permanently attached to the bottle, and here’s why:
+You may have noticed a change in the bottle cap design on your Huel Ready-to-Drink bottles.
+The new caps are now permanently attached to the bottle, and here's why:

-From July 2024, new EU legislation requires that plastic caps on beverage bottles 3 litres or less must remain attached after opening.
+EU regulation update (July 2024): New EU legislation requires that plastic caps on beverage bottles of 3 litres or less must remain attached after opening.
 This regulation aims to reduce plastic litter and improve recycling rates across the industry.

-As Huel Ready-to-Drink is produced in the EU and sold globally, we’ve updated our packaging to comply with this regulation ahead of the deadline.
+Since Huel Ready-to-Drink is produced in the EU and sold globally, we updated our packaging to comply with this regulation ahead of the deadline.

-We know the new cap style may feel different, especially when shaking the bottle or drinking on the go.
-Your feedback is important, and our team is continually working to improve the experience while staying compliant with regulations and committed to sustainability.
+We understand it's a change, and your feedback is important.
+Our team is continually working to improve the experience while staying compliant with regulations and committed to sustainability.

 Did this answer your question?